pathak2705/music_pred_and_recom/readMe.txt

               a)Find recommended music based on your past songs.

-              b)Make new friends o the community.
+              b)Make new friends in the community.

               c)Listen to your friends' playlist.